 Looking at the possible alternative points for the first contact between a prospect and your business, the chances of it being your website are pretty high.
 This is a strong enough reason for you to dedicate yourself when developing your entire website (not just the home page) can live up to the task of being “the face” of your business.

-Focus on making it user friendly, with information easily displayed and optimised navigation.
+Focus on making it user friendly, with information easily displayed and optimized navigation.
 Along with producing and posting relevant content, drop in a few success stories and case studies of your own, make the positive feedback work for you – as well as learning from any negative comments, after all, it’s all constructive criticism.

 Your case studies – just as the influencers – give people confidence and attract them to check your social media, visit your website and maybe sign up for a trial (if you offer it), becoming leads to your sales pipeline.